-Imagine this: Your in-laws are visiting tomorrow morning.
-Both your husband and you have to work overtime tonight.
-Who’s coming to your rescue?
-Not likely to be part-time helpers.
-Even the most efficient agencies can only promise to offer their house cleaning services 24 hours from the time you place your request.
-If you have a live-in helper though, that would be a different story… …
+Imagine this: Your in-laws are coming to see you tomorrow morning.
+Tonight, both you and your husband must work overtime.
+Who will come to your aid?
+Part-time helpers are unlikely to be the solution.
+Even the most efficient agencies can only promise house cleaning services within 24 hours of receiving your request.
+But it’s a different story if you have a live-in helper.

 2. Miscellaneous Work Allocation

-While some home cleaning packages might even cover tasks such as ironing your clothes or packing your wardrobes, there are just some work that they cannot accomplish.
-For example, your part-time cleaning auntie would not be cooking for you and your family, be a companion to your elderly or fetching your kids from school on your behalf.
+While some home cleaning packages may include services such as ironing and packing your clothes, there are some tasks that remain out of their scope.
+Your part-time cleaning auntie, for example, would not cook for you and your family, care for your elderly, or pick up your children from school on your behalf.

-This means you’d need to think of alternatives such as engaging food delivery services and home care services for the elderly at home, which translate to additional costs.
+This you’d have to consider alternatives like food delivery services and in-home care for your elderly, which would incur additional costs.

 Foreign Domestic Worker

-If you require more help in your household, choosing a full-time maid might be for you.
-Nevertheless, there are still pros and cons that you need to consider.
-Due to the COVID-19 situation and border restrictions, getting a maid in Singapore is not as easy or affordable as it once was due to COVID-19 and border restrictions.
+If you require more help at home, hiring a full-time maid may be the best option for you.
+Nonetheless, there are also advantages and disadvantages to consider.
+Hiring a maid in Singapore is no longer as simple or affordable as it once was due to COVID-19 and border restrictions.

 2. Long-Term Benefits

-Having a live-in helper means she would be able to familiarise herself with the daily routines of household chores.
-Perhaps she might even be able to manage the chores independently after some time!
-On the other hand, is not assigned to you on a permanent basis.
-If an issue does crop up, there is no guarantee that the solution will be conveyed to the temporary helper allocated to you.
+Having a live-in helper allows her to become acquainted with the daily routines of household chores.
+With time, she might even be able to manage chores on her own.
+A part-time helper, on the other hand, is not assigned to you on a permanent basis.
+If a problem arises, there is no guarantee that the solution will be communicated and executed quickly.

 1. Employer-Helper Disputes

-Living under one roof is not that easy, especially when there are cultural differences and possibly language barriers.
-The fear of COVID-19 has also caused friction between employers and their foreign domestic workers.
-Did you know that forcing your helper to stay indoors and preventing them from returning to their home country can only be described as maid abuse.
-However, there’s a better solution to ease unnecessary distress for both parties: how about building greater mutual understanding and build trust.
+Living together can be challenging, especially when there are cultural differences and possibly language barriers.
+Fear of COVID-19 has also strained relationships between employers and their foreign domestic workers.
+Did you know that forcing your helper to stay indoors and preventing her from returning to her home country is considered maid abuse as well?
+One solution to reduce unnecessary stress on both parties is to improve mutual understanding and build trust.
 Check out this article for 3 simple tips!

 2. Higher Short-Term Costs

-If you’re just looking for short-term house cleaning services, hiring a live-in maid in Singapore would cost you more than a part-time helper.
-Travel expenses such as airfare to and fro your maid’s hometown as well as travel insurance) and provision of basic necessities and healthcare are examples of miscellaneous expenses listed in the table above.
+If only need short-term house cleaning services, hiring a live-in maid will cost you more than a part-time helper.
+Travel expenses such as airfare to and from your maid’s hometown, as well as the provision of basic necessities and healthcare are examples of miscellaneous expenses listed in the table above.
 Read this to learn more about the costs of hiring a maid in Singapore.

-Speaking of healthcare, it is important that you are mindful of your foreign domestic worker’s welfare.
-While your maid insurance can cover a portion of medical expenses, you should also ensure that she’s not overworked by keeping her health in check.
+In terms of healthcare, it is critical that you consider the wellbeing of your foreign domestic worker.
+While Tiq Maid Insurance may cover some of her medical expenses, you should also ensure that she is not overworked or too stressed out.

 3. Extra Room/Space Required

-Having a live–in helper means having to share your home and set aside a room for her.
+Having a live–in helper necessitates sharing your home and reserving a room for her.
 If you choose to hire a part-time helper instead, that space could be used for other purposes such as study or storage.

 Hiring a part-time helper or maid in Singapore?

-We hope the above guide on the pros and cons of hiring a part-timer helper or foreign domestic worker has given you some useful insights.
-Having a helper is indeed an invaluable asset to the household, but having sufficient protection for your home, family and yourself is also essential.
+We hope the above guide has provided you with some useful information.
+While having a helper is an invaluable asset to the household, remember that having adequate protection for your home, family, and yourself is also essential.